Who is involved in this project?

 What is the National Trade Corridors Fund?

 Transport Canada launched the National Trade Corridors Fund (NCTF) in July of 2017.
 The fund provides $2 billion over 11 years towards projects that support the flow of goods and passengers by reducing bottlenecks, addressing capacity issues, and helping transportation systems withstand the effects of climate change.
-View more information.
+The NTCF will contribute $23.5 million to the Windsor Street Exchange Redevelopment project.
+Funding for this project will also be provided by the Halifax Regional Municipality, the Port of Halifax, and the Province of Nova Scotia.

 What are community benefits?